JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

     if(!initialized) return -1;
     RV result = run_app();
     if(failed(result)) debug_printf(explain(result.errcode()));
-    if(g_app) memdelete(g_app);
     Luna::close();
     return 0;
 }
 ```
-The first three lines includes the header files that we need to include to compile the program, which are:
+The first four lines includes the header files that we need to include to compile the program, which are:
 * <Runtime/Runtime.hpp> for `Luna::init()` and `Luna::shutdown()`.
 * <Runtime/Module.hpp> for `Luna::init_modules()`.
 * <Runtime/Debug.hpp> for `Luna::debug_printf()`.
+* <Runtime/UniquePtr.hpp> for `Luna::UniquePtr<T>`.

 You can include any SDK interface header files using similar syntax: `#include <Module/File>`.
 We set `{LUNA_ROOT_DIR}/Engine` as the global include directory, the user may check it for available header files.
 In this example, all header files are from the `Runtime` module, which is the core module of Luna SDK that provides fundamental SDK features.